How Edsby defines and manages parental relationships

 - the ability to allow/disallow student-to-student messaging on a school, grade or age basis

 - the ability for the teacher to allow or disallow messages from parents

 - the ability to disallow mail in general but still allow replies

 Edsby messages are fully archived, and the Edsby mailbox for each student may be viewed at any time by the student’s principal and guidance staff.
 The ability for a parent to also view a student’s mailbox may be optionally enabled based on a school, grade or age basis.

-In addition to the native messaging system, Edsby also supports SMTP notification for teachers, staff, and parents, so that important messages will be delivered directly to the user’s inbox.Contact us for more info or a demo
+In addition to its built-in messaging, Edsby also supports SMTP notification for teachers, staff, and parents, so notification of important messages can be delivered directly to the user’s inbox.Contact us for more info or a demo